 - EGGPLANT: One eggplant is enough for this lasagna.
 Sliced thinly, about 1/4-inch thick will give you many slices.
 No need to make them perfect.

 - BABY SPINACH: I used one (6-ounce) package of fresh baby spinach with this recipe.
-The spinach will be sauteed for 2 minutes with some garlic and onion and white wine to flavor it.
+The spinach will be sauteed for 2 minutes with some garlic, onion, and white wine to flavor it.

 - TOMATO SAUCE: You will need some tomato sauce for only the bottom and top layers, about 2.5 cups.
-You can use any tomato sauce or marinara sauce, to your liking.
-Or you can make it fresh with our Moms Quick Marinara Sauce, which is sweet-tasting and quick to whip up.
+You can use any brand of high-quality ingredients in tomato sauce.
+Or you can make it fresh with our Moms Quick Marinara Sauce, which is quick to whip up.

 - NO-BOIL LASAGNA NOODLES: This lasagna has only 3 layers of lasagna sheets.
 You can use Barilla Oven-Ready Lasagne, or 365 No-Boil Lasagne.

-- THREE KINDS OF CHEESES: Grated pecorino romano cheese, ricotta, and fresh mozzarella are the only cheeses you will need for this recipe.
+- THREE KINDS OF CHEESES: Grated pecorino romano cheese, ricotta (like Polly O or Galbani), and fresh mozzarella (like BelGioioso mozzarella) are the only cheeses you will need for this recipe.
 They are just the right amount, giving it flavor and a comforting richness you would expect in a lasagna.
-But not weighing it down.

 - ADDITIONAL INGREDIENTS: 1 onion, 2 garlic cloves, 1 egg, some white wine, extra virgin olive oil, butter, and salt.